Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

-It is also work noting, researchers are ultimately the ones selecting architectures, reward criteria and training sets within proposed research.
+It is also worth noting that researchers are ultimately the ones selecting architectures, reward criteria, and training sets within world model research.
 Peer review evaluates objectively if the subsequent empirical results are novel and notable.
-It is researchers who breathe life into World Models by aligning experiment designs with broader research trends.
-This is demonstrated in the global workspace World Models used by agent frameworks for AI-Human Collaboration~\cite{gottweis2025towards,shao2025sciscigpt,shao2025omnisci} shown in Figure~\ref{fig:collab_architectures} and discussed in Sec.~\ref{sec:collab}.
+It is researchers who breathe life into world models by aligning experiment designs with broader research trends.
+It is here researchers lend their human cognition in machine cognition with a single example being the selection of $B$, $C$, and $\rho$ as thresholds found in the constraints described in Eq.~\eqref{eq:our_latent} to~\eqref{eq:ideal_dynamic_rep} of our unified world model framework.
+This is further demonstrated in the global workspaces of epistemic world models used by agent frameworks for AI-Human Collaboration~\cite{gottweis2025towards,gottweis2026accelerating,shao2025sciscigpt,shao2025omnisci} shown in Figure~\ref{fig:collab_architectures} and discussed in Sec.~\ref{sec:collab}.